 - Learn to play disc golf – or polish your skills – on Blue Lake’s world-class, gold-level, 18-hole course.

 - Reflect on the Chinook village that once occupied the shores of the Columbia River at the Nichaqwli sculptures, on the west end of the lake.

 - Relax on the beach or swim in the lake.
 No children under 5, to help keep the water clean.

-- Splash into an action-packed spray ground with colorful features that shower, gush, dump and pour water – open 11 a.m. to 7 p.m. on summer days when the temperature reaches 70 degrees.
+- Splash into an action-packed spray ground with colorful features that shower, gush, dump and pour water – open 11 a.m. to 7 p.m. from Memorial Day to Labor Day when the temperature reaches 70 degrees.

 - Walk, bike or romp at the playgrounds.